 Currently, I am directing a project on religion, religiosity, and the social-emotional integration of young Muslims.
 The project is funded by the German Science Foundation (DFG); learn more about it here.

 I received my Ph.D. from the University of Mannheim in 2016.
 In my dissertation thesis, I investigated the interplay of young immigrants’ host country identification and their friendships with natives.

 I have contributed to the DFG-funded project “Friendship and Identity in School”, which is a longitudinal study of adolescents’ social networks and their ethnic identifications.
 For the project, I have developed a measure of immigrants’ national and ethnic identity, which is available via ZIS – Gesis.

-My work appeared in journals such as American Sociological Review, Sociological Methods & Research, European Sociological Review, Social Networks, Social Science Research, and International Migration Review.
+My work appeared in journals such as American Sociological Review, Sociological Methods & Research, Social Forces, European Sociological Review, Social Networks, Social Science Research, and International Migration Review.